rcwelsh/spm12Batch/DATAOrg.md

 			    run_02.nii
 ```

 In general, the default structure can be overriden with option flags to the commands.
-The one caveat is that when the code is serching for BOLD data and you specifify the **-v** flag, it will always go a grep command searching for files that **start** with what you have specified.
+The one caveat is that when the code is searching for BOLD data and you specifify the **-v** flag, it will always go a grep command searching for files that **start** with what you have specified.
 This is in compliance with how SPM processes and creates new data files.